JonathanReyess/eeg-dementia-ml/README.md

 ## Data Acquisition

 This project utilizes the EEG dataset available on OpenNeuro.

+The dataset contains EEG resting state recordings from individuals diagnosed with Alzheimer's disease (AD), Frontotemporal Dementia (FTD), and healthy controls (CN).

 To download this dataset, you can use the `@openneuro/cli` command-line tool.

 ### Installation
 First, ensure you have Node.js installed on your machine.
 You can download it from [nodejs.org](https://nodejs.org/).